jeertmans/DiffeRT2d/docs/source/index.md

 # Welcome to DiffeRT2d's documentation

-DiffeRT2D is a Python toolbox for 2D differentiable Ray Tracing, with a focus on telecommunications-oriented applications[^1].
+DiffeRT2d is a Python toolbox for 2D differentiable Ray Tracing, with a focus on Radio Propagation applications[^1].

-[^1]: This means we are mostly interesting in simulating paths from one node (transmitter) to another (receiver), and not a highly efficient image renderer, like in computer gaphics.
+[^1]: This means we are mostly interesting in simulating paths from one node (transmitter) to another (receiver), i.e., Point-to-Point Ray Tracing, and not a highly efficient image renderer, like in computer gaphics, that will usually favor Ray Launching instead.

 The present tool is thoroughly documented, so please have a look at the following sections: